KevinMarquette/kevinmarquette.github.io/_posts/2017-05-27-Powershell-module-building-basics.md

 ### Export-ModuleMember

 Sometimes you may have utility functions in your module that should stay internal to the module and not be made available to other scripts.
-If you want to have public and private functions, you will need to use `Export-ModuleMember` in the `*.psm1` file to define the exported public functions.
+If you want to have public and internal functions, you will need to use `Export-ModuleMember` in the `*.psm1` file to define the exported public functions.

     function GetInfo{
         param($ComputerName)